Non-existence theorems on infinite order corks: Acknowledgements

 \section{Acknowledgements}

-The main results were produced by an argument with Robert Gompf who gave me suggestions.
-The author thanks him for his helps for this earlier manuscript of this paper.
-Furthermore, the author is deeply grateful with arguments with Kouichi Yasui in the Hiroshima University Topology-Geometry seminar.
+The author is deeply grateful for some discussion with Robert Gompf, who gave me suggestions and hints to get main theorem.
+The main results were inspired by the discussion.
+The author thanks him for giving many helpful comments on an earlier version of the manuscript of this paper.
+Furthermore, the author thanks for Kouichi Yasui giving me an opportunity to talk about this result in the Hiroshima University Topology-Geometry seminar in 2016 April.